What Are the Forms of Sjögren's Syndrome?

 The diagnosis of primary Sjögren's syndrome is based on several factors, including:

-Presence of dry eyes and mouth.
-An ophthalmologist can detect dry eyes by measuring tear production or by carefully examining the cornea of the eye.
+- Presence of dry eyes and mouth.
+An eye doctor can detect dry eyes by measuring tear production or by carefully examining the status of the tear film of the eye.

 Secondary Sjögren's syndrome is generally diagnosed when someone with an established autoimmune disease, such as rheumatoid arthritis or lupus, develops extreme dryness of the eyes and mouth.
 This diagnosis only rarely requires a lip biopsy.